 Sandor (Sam) Grad

 Sandor (Sam) Grad was born in 1931, in Újfehértó, Hungary.
 His parents, Armin and Frida, decided to move to Palestine in 1935 with him and his older sister, Eva, but returned to Hungary in 1936 after Eva died from pneumonia.
 Sam’s three brothers, David, Herschel and Irwin, were born after their return.
 In 1944, after Germany occupied Hungary, Sam and his family were sent to a ghetto, from where they were deported to Auschwitz-Birkenau.
 His brothers and mother were murdered, and Sam survived only because he was sent to a forced labour camp after lying about his age.
 From there he endured a death march and multiple concentration camps, including Gross-Rosen and Theresienstadt, where he was liberated by the Soviets.
 After the war, Sam reunited with his father, and in 1949 he left Hungary for Israel, where he served in the military and worked in various industries.
 In 1957, Sam immigrated to Toronto to be with his father and stepmother.
 He married Josephine (Josette) Sosiewicz in 1961 and started an electronics distributing company called Prudential Distributors.
-Sam lives in Toronto and has three children, eight grandchildren and one great-grandchild.
+Sam Grad passed away in 2021.

 Sandor (Sam) Grad is the author of Eviction and Terror from Confronting Devastation: Memoirs of Holocaust Survivors from Hungary.